shahmirn/fastbreak-ai-exercise-chat-app-client/README.md

 - CSS Grid for main layout
 - Web components to handle actual UI and functionality
+  - Templates for the components live in index.html
 - fetch for XHR
 - Defaulting to the first user returned from /users as the logged in user